HEALTH CARE MANAGEMENT

 James Weston, Ph.D.: Professor of Finance | Financial Decision Making and Reporting for Health Care Organizations

 Jing Zhou, Ph.D.: Houston Endowment Professor of Management and Psychology | Negotiating with and Influencing People

 Focus on the personal characteristics of effective leaders and the difficulties of shifting perspective a technical or clinical contributor to leader.
 After studying how leadership style fits into a workplace climate and culture, participants will receive feedback from an assessment to understand how their actions affect the motivation and engagement of direct reports.
 The program will also examine how to manage constructive conflict and collaboration in diverse teams to improve the team decision-making process.

 To generate value and sustain competitive advantage, participants examine the core concepts and analytical techniques of strategic management.
-Alliances, changing regulatory environment, and new product launches will be studies both from a broad multi-industry perspective and with cases related to health care.
-Key frameworks assist in the development, evaluation, and implementation of value-creating strategies that enable growth.
+Alliances, changing regulatory environment, and new product launches will be studies both from a broad multi-industry and a health care perspective.
+Key frameworks that assist in the development, evaluation, and implementation of value-creating strategies that enable growth will be discussed.

 Develop a patient-focused approach to marketing using key marketing frameworks including segmentation, targeting and positioning.
 Participants will identify the key benefits that affect care and satisfaction issues for different patient segments as well as integrate branding strategies for internal and external communications.
 Successful application of marketing concepts leads to improved perception of brand, patient satisfaction, and patient loyalty.